naofireblade/homebridge-weather-plus/README.md

 >(c) Screenshot is taken from Elgato Eve app

 ## Contributors
+Thanks to
+- [GatoPharaoh](https://github.com/GatoPharaoh) for the interval option

 This plugin is a fork of [homebridge-weather-station](https://github.com/kcharwood/homebridge-weather-station) which is no longer being developed.
 That one is a fork of [homebridge-wunderground](https://www.npmjs.com/package/homebridge-wunderground).